mahdaen/metal-data/readme.md

 ```

 Query will store the fetched data into the `records` property.
 Whenever we call the `.query()` method, it will return
-the previous query with it's filters and data.
+the previous query with its filters and data.
 The `records` will be replaced if call the
 `.fetch()` method.

 **Example**